xavibudi/pdsnd_github/README.md

 The results are shown on the screen various information like as popular day/month or the most common seasons.

 ##### How to use
 You can use the bikeshare file on Python.
+Enter the cities, month and day to obtain desired statistics
 ##### For Windows
 Open CMD on Windows, go to the folder where the file is, and execute this command:
     `python bikeshare_2.py`